sdreeves/EnablementSeries/README.md

 # EnablementSeries
-This is the repository for NLP and Text Analytics
+Repository for NLP and Text Analytics enablement Series!